helm/helm-www/docs/plugins/overview.md

           platformCommand: [] # Same structure as "platformCommand" above
 ```

-- ⚠️ `protocolCommands` is marked `obsolete/deprecated`, and will be removed in future verions of the plugin system after `apiVersion: v1`.
+- ⚠️ `protocolCommands` is marked `obsolete/deprecated`, and will be removed in future versions of the plugin system after `apiVersion: v1`.
 It only applies to the "getter/v1" plugin type.
 This is a compatibility hangover from the old plugin downloader mechanism, which was extended to support multiple protocols in a given plugin.
 The command supplied in PlatformCommand should implement protocol specific logic by inspecting the download URL.

 #### Wasm Runtime Configuration